TPriince/printf/README.md

-#printf
+# printf

-A simple printf function built by Tobiloba Odukoya and Blessing Ojo
+A printf function built by Tobiloba Odukoya and Blessing Ojo

 # Welcome